AristurtleDev/building-2d-games-with-monogame/documentation/04_monogame_project_overview.md

         Content.mgcb
 ```

 This is the project structure you would see when creating a MonoGame project targeting desktops.
 Projects that target mobile devices such as Android or iOS will contain the same files along with some additional manifest files specific for those devices, which are not covered in this document.
 Some of these files are standard files you would find in any C# project, such as the *.csproj* C# project file, *app.manifest* application manifest file, and *dotnet-tools.json* tools manifest file.
 Discussing these common files in detail is out of scope for this documentation, though we will touch on some brief concepts of them below.
-If you would like to learn more about them you can find the official documentation on Microsoft Learn at the following linkes
+If you would like to learn more about them you can find the official documentation on Microsoft Learn at the following links:

 - [Understanding The Project File](https://learn.microsoft.com/en-us/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/understanding-the-project-file)
 - [Application Manifests](https://learn.microsoft.com/en-us/windows/win32/sbscs/application-manifests)